 Unexercised Rights.
 Following the rights expiration date, shares corresponding to any unexercised rights may be sold by us at any time prior to August 29, 2008, subject to certain restrictions as to price and terms.
-Our current intention is to sell into the Chilean market any unsubscribed shares, other than shares with respect to which our controlling shareholders have waived their rights to subscribe, which will be sold in the combined offering.
+Our current intention is to sell any unsubscribed shares into the Chilean public market.
 See "Description of share capital-Preemptive rights and increases of share capital".